TheLogicMaster/SDH-AnimationChanger/README.md

 from the default names.
 An empty string `""` or a missing file means to revert to the stock animation when changing sets (Animation sets not implemented yet). `null` can be used to leave the existing animation.
+Press the reload button in the plugin's quick access menu page for manually added animations to be detected.

 Example `config.json` configuration (Using default file names):
 ```json